rickithadi/bigduckmusic.com/src/pages/features/2020-09-26-weekly-picks-26th-september-2020.md

 On *I Feel on Top of the World*, The Analog Girl melds steady disco rhythms and claps with enigmatic soundscapes and textures to compliment her reverb drenched vocals and meditative lyricism.
 This all comes together in a hazy, dark synth-driven spectacle that has its roots in electropop and nu-disco.

 Lyrically, The Analog Girl paints an image of isolation and confusion (“Will I be yours/ Will I be lost/ Will I be yours/ Will I be loved”) before that completely turns around in the song’s incredibly gratifying refrain (“I - I feel on top of the world/ You and I - I feel on top of the world”).
-The song’s outro is particularly captivating with Wong perhaps desiring ignorance and bliss (“Wish you would/ Hypnotise me until the world spins/ In synchronicity and virtue”).
+The song’s outro is particularly captivating with The Analog Girl perhaps desiring ignorance and bliss (“Wish you would/ Hypnotise me until the world spins/ In synchronicity and virtue”).
 Musically, The Analog Girl really makes the track pop with elements such as its syncopated flange-laden percussions.

 **Listen to “I Feel on Top of the World” here:**